The Status Quo of Customer Success in SaaS

 A study conducted by Totango, revealed that 43% of executives who work in customer success come from sales or account management while only 24% previously worked in success.
 The remaining 33% of experts have different backgrounds, from marketing to product or engineering, consulting or finance.

-Main areas for customer success managers include: product adoption, onboarding, churn reduction and retention, customer support, customer advocacy programs and upsell.
+Main areas for customer success managers include: product adoption, Learn more about employee training and support, churn reduction and retention, customer support, customer advocacy programs and upsell.

 However, in the majority of companies, customer success is not directly linked to sales or support.
 Only 40% of customer success managers are involved in support and only 20% of them are expected to work on upselling activities.